Updated May, 6 2026

 This page explains:

-• Why cities and HOAs can control trees you pay for
+• Why cities and HOAs regulate trees you pay for

 • Who is responsible for maintenance, damage, and liability